steve1281/kubernetes_tutorial/kube-jobs/README_JOB.md

 and put back the echo.

-This will run the job twice, in sequence. (not parrallel)
+This will run the job twice, in sequence. (not parallel)

 $ cat job_seq.yaml
 apiVersion: batch/v1